DataFire/Integrations/integrations/generated/amazonaws_lightsail/README.md

   * name [string](#string)

 ### InvalidInputException
 * InvalidInputException `object`: <p>Lightsail throws this exception when user input does not conform to the validation rules of an input field.</p> <note> <p>Domain-related APIs are only available in the N. Virginia (us-east-1) Region.
-Please set your Region configuration to us-east-1 to create, view, or edit these resources.</p> </note>
+Please set your AWS Region configuration to us-east-1 to create, view, or edit these resources.</p> </note>
   * code [string](#string)
   * docs [string](#string)
   * message [string](#string)